20516 - MANAGEMENT OF INTERNATIONAL ORGANIZATIONS AND NGO'S

 The final grade for the course will be based on the following elements:

-(A) One policy memo, counting for 25% of grade
+(A) Three 2pg policy memos, each counting for 30% of grade

-(C) One final exam, counting for 30% of grade
+(B) One short final exam, counting for 10% of grade

-Students who do not submit all assignments above will be assessed as non-attending students.
+Students who do not submit all assignments detailed in point (A) above will be assessed as non-attending students.

-For students not regularly attending classes, final grade for this course is based on a final written examination (100%) composed of 30 multiple choice questions (counting for 0.8 points each) and one long-answer question (for 6 points), based on readings (excluding case studies) and class slides.
+For students not regularly attending classes, final grade for this course is based on a final written examination (100%) composed of 20 multiple choice questions and 2 long-answer questions, based on mandatory readings, presentations and further readings listed in this syllabus.